TaskarCenterAtUW/InterpreterMatch/Notes.md

     * Complete applications for funding as required.
 * IRB:
     * Consider types of CITI training needed -- include in IRB to get approval of which trainings are necessary before actually completing them in case they are incorrect.
-    * Work with PI to come up with appropriate consent documents for different types of interaction with subjects (this is a big focus in filling out the IRB so they need to be prepared carefully beforehand).
+    * Work with PI to come up with appropriate consent documents for different types of interaction with subjects (this is a big focus in filling out the IRB so they need to be prepared carefully beforehand unless the study is exempt).
+    * When in doubt, contact the IRB office with questions and they can guide you along the right path (e.g., is my study heading towards exemption, review, or full board review?)
 * Set up GitHub repo (with appropriate permissions and associations with )

 ## Second Phase: Development and Implementation